Recording Industry Association of America: Settlement programs

-In February 2007, RIAA began sending letters accusing Internet users of sharing files and directing them to web site P2PLAWSUITS.COM, where they can make "discount" settlements payable by credit card.
+In February 2007, the RIAA began sending letters accusing Internet users of sharing files and directing them to web site P2PLAWSUITS.COM, where they can make "discount" settlements payable by credit card.
 The letters go on to say that anyone not settling will have lawsuits brought against them.
 Typical settlements are between $3,000 and $12,000.
 This new strategy was formed because the RIAA's legal fees were cutting into the income from settlements.
-In 2008, RIAA sued 19-year-old Ciara Sauro for allegedly sharing 10 songs online.

-RIAA also launched an "early settlement program" directed to ISPs and to colleges and universities, urging them to pass along letters to subscribers and students offering early settlements, prior to the disclosure of their identities.
+In 2008, the RIAA sued 19-year-old Ciara Sauro for allegedly sharing 10 songs online.The RIAA also launched an "early settlement program" directed to ISPs and to colleges and universities, urging them to pass along letters to subscribers and students offering early settlements, prior to the disclosure of their identities.
 The settlement letters urged ISPs to preserve evidence for the benefit of the RIAA and invited the students and subscribers to visit an RIAA website for the purpose of entering into a "discount settlement" payable by credit card.
 By March 2007, the focus had shifted from ISPs to colleges and universities.

-In October 1998, RIAA filed a lawsuit in the Ninth U.S. Court of Appeals in San Francisco claiming the Diamond Multimedia Rio PMP300 player violated the 1992 Audio Home Recording Act.
+In October 1998, the RIAA filed a lawsuit in the Ninth U.S. Court of Appeals in San Francisco claiming the Diamond Multimedia Rio PMP300 player violated the 1992 Audio Home Recording Act.
 The Rio PMP300 was significant because it was the second portable consumer MP3 digital audio player released on the market.
 The three-judge panel ruled in favor of Diamond, paving the way for the development of the portable digital player market.

-In 2003, RIAA sued college student developers of LAN search engines Phynd and Flatlan, describing them as "a sophisticated network designed to enable widespread music thievery".
+In 2003, the RIAA sued college student developers of LAN search engines Phynd and Flatlan, describing them as "a sophisticated network designed to enable widespread music thievery".

-In September 2003, RIAA filed suit in civil court against several private individuals who had shared large numbers of files with Kazaa.
+In September 2003, the RIAA filed suit in civil court against several private individuals who had shared large numbers of files with Kazaa.
 Most of these suits were settled with monetary payments averaging $3,000.
-Kazaa publisher Sharman Networks responded with a lawsuit against RIAA, alleging that the terms of use of the network were violated and that unauthorized client software was used in the investigation to track down the individual file sharers (such as Kazaa Lite).
+Kazaa publisher Sharman Networks responded with a lawsuit against the RIAA, alleging that the terms of use of the network were violated and that unauthorized client software was used in the investigation to track down the individual file sharers (such as Kazaa Lite).
 An effort to throw out this suit was denied in January 2004, but that suit was settled in 2006.
-Sharman Networks agreed to a global settlement of litigation brought against it by the Motion Picture Association of America, the International Federation of the Phonographic Industry, and by RIAA.
-The creators of the popular Kazaa file-sharing network would pay $115 million to RIAA, plus unspecified future amounts to MPAA and the software industry; and, they would install filters on its networks to prevent users from sharing copyrighted works on its network.
+Sharman Networks agreed to a global settlement of litigation brought against it by the Motion Picture Association of America, the International Federation of the Phonographic Industry, and by the RIAA.
+The creators of the popular Kazaa file-sharing network would pay $115 million to the RIAA, plus unspecified future amounts to MPAA and the software industry; and, they would install filters on its networks to prevent users from sharing copyrighted works on its network.